 Frontenac State Park

-Overlooking the Mississippi River, Frontenac State Park is known for its diverse bird populations, especially during migration seasons.
-The park offers stunning river views, blufftop trails, and opportunities for fishing and picnicking along the riverbanks.
+Overlooking the Mississippi River, Frontenac State Park is known for its large bird populations, especially during migration seasons.
+The park offers stunning river views, bluff-top trails, and opportunities for fishing and picnicking along the riverbanks.

 - Key Attractions: Mississippi River bluffs, bird watching, scenic overlooks.